throwaway96/dejavuln-autoroot/README.md

 This is a tool to root LG TVs and automatically install [Homebrew Channel](https://github.com/webosbrew/webos-homebrew-channel).
 It uses [DejaVuln](https://twitter.com/jcxdev/status/1781668313958945132),
 which works on webOS 3.5 and newer.
+This exploit will not work on TVs from 2016 or earlier.

 ## Patch status